virteal/l8/README.md

   will replace the initial promise.

   Other librairies provides additional usefull Promise related services.
-See lueebird, Q.js, When.js, Promise.io, etc.
+See bluebird, Q.js, When.js, Promise.io, etc.

   -- Actors runs in places called "stages"
   They are remotely accessible using proxies.